 These questions are at the heart of win/loss analysis — the process of determining why deals are won or lost.
 Win/loss analysis is essential for any organization, and it’s particularly useful when trying to determine the strengths and weaknesses of your sales enablement strategy.

-Irrespective of the specifics of your company, whether you succeed with sales enablement depends largely on the rigor of your strategy.
-Whereas those who wing it will quickly find that they have a low ceiling, those who do it the right way will see positive results for years to come.
+Sales enablement success depends largely on your strategy.
+Those who wing it quickly find that they have a low ceiling; those who do it the right way will see positive results for years to come.

 Can you do it the right way without following our process to a T?
 Of course.
 But if you use the steps we’ve outlined here today as a starting point, you’ll be in fantastic shape to launch the sales enablement strategy you’ve been dreaming about.

 - The 8 Free Market Research Tools and Resources You Need to Know